springload/Wrangler.py/README.md

 **filepath**            The name of the input file

-**mtile**               The modified time.
+**mtime**               The modified time.
 You could use this to build a blog timestamp, for instance.

 **children**            Any direct children of the current directory